frederikheld/pot-pourri-devices/pot-monitoring-wifi/README.md

 In order to be able to compile this sketch, you need to install the following packages via _Arduino IDE_'s _Package Manager_:

-* _ESP8266Wifi_ library as described here: https://stackoverflow.com/a/50951309/10043870
+* _ESP8266Wifi_ library as described here: https://stackoverflow.com/a/50951309/10043870 --> it looks like this library is included in the Arduino IDE installation now and therefore doesn't need to be installed separately anymore
-* _PubSubClient by Nick O'Leary_ (tested with 1.7.2) via the Library Manager.
+* _PubSubClient by Nick O'Leary_ (tested with 2.8.0) via the Library Manager.
 Reference: https://github.com/knolleary/pubsubclient
 * _ArduinoJson_ library via the Library Manager.
 Reference: https://arduinojson.org/ (note that the sketch will only work if you use version 5!)

 ## Config